 Arbitration of patent issues may be possible even apart from Section 294.
-If the arbitration arises out of a contract dispute (e.g., whether or not royalties are due under a patent license agreement), validity may not be in issue and Section 294 may play no role, especially if the contract limits the arbitrator's powers in this regard.
-The Court of Appeals for the Federal Circuit has endorsed a district court's characterization of the arbitrator's powers:
+If the arbitration arises out of a contract dispute (e.g., whether or not royalties are due under a patent license agreement), validity may not be in issue and Section 294 may play no role, especially if the contract limits the arbitrator's powers in this regard.24 The Court of Appeals for the Federal Circuit has endorsed a district court's characterization of the arbitrator's powers:

-"The court holds that the arbitrators in this case did not imperfectly execute their powers by refusing to invalidate Wright's patents.
+" 'The court holds that the arbitrators in this case did not imperfectly execute their powers by refusing to invalidate Wright's patents.
 The arbitrators' "powers" in this case were derived from the agreement of the parties and the governing federal law.
 Those powers were limited primarily to construing the contract between the parties to determine whether or not certain technology came within the scope of the parties' agreement.
-The arbitrators did not have any power to invalidate patents, since the parties never agreed to arbitrate the validity of Wright's patents, nor does federal law give arbitrators an independent power to invalidate patents."
-"25
+The arbitrators did not have any power to invalidate patents, since the parties never agreed to arbitrate the validity of Wright's patents, nor does federal law give arbitrators an independent power to invalidate patents.23

-Further, if a patent issue is amenable to resolution in a non-federal forum, such as a state court, then it should also be subject to resolution by arbitration wholly apart from Section 294.
-For example, in a dispute as to whether a state court was the proper forum to decide "rights" between the parties to a patent and how those rights relate to the parties' financial rights and obligations under a purchase agreement, the Court of Appeals for the Federal Circuit affirmed a district court's decision to dismiss for lack of subject matter jurisdiction under 28 U.S.C. § 1338(a). in The court of appeals found that an evaluation of the validity or "true" value of the patent would be only an element of a defense to the contract action and held that
+Further, if a patent issue is amenable to resolution in a non-federal forum, such as a state court, then it should also be subject to resolution by arbitration wholiy apart from Section 294.
+For example, in a dispute as to whether a state court was the proper forum to decide "rights" between the parties to a patent and how those rights relate to the parties' financial rights and obligations under a purchase agreement, the Court of Appeals for the Federal Circuit affirmed a district court's decision to dismiss for lack of subject matter jurisdiction under 28 U.S.C. § 1338(a).26 The court of appeals found that an evaluation of the validity or "true" value of the patent would be only an element of a defense to the contract action and held that bly convert a suit for breach of contract into one "arising under" the patent laws as required to render the jurisdiction of the district court based on section 1338."
+"27

-"the fact that patent issues are relevant under state contract law to the resolution of a contract dispute 'cannot possibly convert a suit for breach of contract into one "arising under" the patent laws as required to render the jurisdiction of the district court based on section 1338."
-"2"
+"the fact that patent issues are relevant under state contract law to the resolution of a contract dispute 'cannot possi-

 However, Additive Controls & Measurements Sys. v.
-Flowdata, 28 held that, in the context of a state law business disparagement claim originally brought in state court, the dispute belonged in federal court because plaintiff's right to relief necessarily depended on resolution of a substantial question of patent law, viz. the falsity of defendant's accusations of patent infringement.
-In Additive Controls, the Court of Appeals for the Federal Circuit distinguished other opinions on the ground that in those cases plaintiff's right to relief did not depend upon resolution of a substantial question of patent law.
+Flowdata,28 held that, in the context of a state law business disparagement claim originally brought in state court, the dispute belonged in federal court because plaintiff's right to relief necessarily depended on resolution of a substantial question of patent law, viz. the falsity of defendant's accusations of patent infringement.
+In Additive Controls, the Court of Appeals for the Federal Circuit distinguished other opinions on the ground that in those cases plaintiff's right to relief did not depend upon resolution of a substantial question of patent parties to choose the law governing arbitration, and absent contractual or statutory limitations to the convalidity, enforceability and infringement may be subject to binding arbitration outside the scope of 35 U.S.C. § 294.

-The net of the Federal Circuit opinions discussed above is that-in light of the recent trend encouraging arbitration in fields previously reserved for resolution in the courts, the lack of express preemptive language in the statute or legislative history of 35 U.S.C. § 294, and the Supreme Court's willingness to allow parties to choose the law governing arbitration, and absent contractual or statutory limitations to the contrary-issues of patent validity, enforceability and infringement may be subject to binding arbitration outside the scope of 35 U.S.C. § 294.
+The net of the Federal Circuit opinions discussed above is that-in light of the recent trend encouraging arbitration in fields previously reserved for resolution in the courts, the lack of express preemptive language in the statute or legisla-tive history of 35 U.S.C. § 294, and the Supreme Court's willingness to allow